dscalzi/HeliosLauncher/docs/distro.md

     "artifact": {
         "size": 1685422,
         "MD5": "3a98b5ed95810bf164e71c1a53be568d",
-        "extension": ".jar",
         "url": "http://mc.westeroscraft.com/WesterosCraftLauncher/files/1.11.2/liteloader-1.11.2.jar"
     },
-    "sub_modules": [
+    "subModules": [
-        // All litemods should be declared as submodules.
+        "All LiteMods go here"
     ]
 }
 ```

 ---

-### library
+### Library

-The module type `library` represents a library file which will be required to start the minecraft process.
+The module type `Library` represents a library file which will be required to start the minecraft process.
 Each library module will be dynamically added to the `-cp` (classpath) argument while building the game process.

 Ex.